bazelbuild/bazel/site/docs/install-windows.md

 build --enable_runfiles
 ```

-**Note that**: Creating symlink on Windows is an expensive operation, `--enable_runfiles` sometimes means creating a large amount of file symlinks.
-Only enable this feature when you are sure you need it.
+**Note**: Creating symlinks on Windows is an expensive operation.
+The `--enable_runfiles` flag can potentially create a large amount of file symlinks.
+Only enable this feature when you need it.

 <!-- TODO(pcloudy): Write a doc about runfiles library and add a link to it here -->